bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 ### `Home.tsx`

-Two different products live here depending on auth state.

-Signed out:

 - landing page
 - primary CTAs: create activity, browse public activities, activities I'm in
 - "Why this exists" and "Help build it" modal content

-Signed in:
+- stays the public home page even for signed-in users
+- signed-in users get a CTA into `/my-activities` instead of replacing the page with a dashboard

+### `MyActivities.tsx`

-- hosting vs attending toggle
+- signed-in hosting vs attending dashboard
 - hosted activities from both `events.host_user_id` and `event_hosts`
 - joined activities plus "thinking about it" merged together
 - pending semi-public access requests for hosted activities